Frederick-S/restpie/DEVELOPMENT.md

 ## Project Structure

-Insomnium uses [`npm workspaces`](https://docs.npmjs.com/cli/v9/using-npm/workspaces?v=true) to manage multiple npm packages within a single repository.
+RestPie uses [`npm workspaces`](https://docs.npmjs.com/cli/v9/using-npm/workspaces?v=true) to manage multiple npm packages within a single repository.
 There are currently the following package locations:

-- `/packages` contains related packages that are consumed by `insomnia` or externally.
+- `/packages` contains related packages that are consumed by `restpie` or externally.

-## The `insomnia` Main Package
+## The `restpie` Main Package

-`/packages/insomnia` is the entry point for the app.
+`/packages/restpie` is the entry point for the app.
 All other packages are imported from this one.

 There are a few notable directories inside it: